 • Bulbs, corms, tubers: brodiaea, crocus, freesia.

 • Annuals: larkspur (Consolida), flowering kale, Primrose (Primula).

 • Trees, shrubs, vines: Goldenchain tree (Laburnum) , pomegranate (Punica).

 • Fruits and vegetables: artichokes, cauliflower, figs, grapes, kale, limes.

 • Trees, shrubs, vines: crape myrtle, bayberry (Berberis), beautyberry (Callicarpa).

 • Fall color: maidenhair (Ginkgo biloba), goldenrain tree (Koelreuteria).

 Things to ponder:

 • Store unused fertilizers and pesticides in a dry, warm place.
 Pesticides should be stored in a separate, locked cabinet or container.

-• Postpone unnecessary fall planting until rainfall replenishes soil moisture and supplement all watering is no longer needed.
+• Postpone unnecessary fall planting until rainfall replenishes soil moisture and supplemental watering is no longer needed.